 Fluorescence spectrometry (also called fluorometry or spectrofluorimetry) is a type of electromagnetic spectroscopy that analyzes the fluorescence of a sample.
 It involves using a beam of light, usually ultraviolet light, that excites the electrons of the molecules of certain compounds and causes them to emit light of lower energy, usually visible light (although not necessarily).
 A complementary technique is absorption spectrometry.
 Devices that measure fluorescence are calledfluorometers or fluorimeters.
 Fluorescence spectrometry is used in biochemical, medical, chemical and research analyzes of organic compounds.

 What is the most recent application of fluorometers?

 Fluorescence spectrometry is used in biochemical, medical, chemical and research analyzes of organic compounds.
 It has also been used to differentiate malignant tumors from benign skin.

 Currently one of the most modern applications of fluorometry is the quantification of nucleic acids, through fluorometers, which measure concentrations of DNA, RNA, and proteins with high precision and sensitivity.
 It is based on the use of fluorophores that are specifically interspersed between the molecules of interest, thus minimizing the effects of contaminants.
 The accuracy of the measurements even at low concentrations (range of effectiveness from 5 ng to 1 ug) which makes these devices an ideal tool for applications such as real-time PCR and mass sequencing.

-In Kalstein we present the fluorometer model YR412-A. This is a dual channel fluorometer and provides high sensitivity fluorescent detection to quantify nucleic acids and proteins.
+In Kalstein we present the fluorometer model this is a dual channel fluorometer and provides high sensitivity fluorescent detection to quantify nucleic acids and proteins.
 That’s why we invite you to take a look at HERE